knarfrank/Higher-Order-Masked-AES-128/README.md

 The AES implementation uses the Common Shares method [3], and the Random Reduction method [2] to increase the performance of the implementation.

+### SecEvalCombined
+The most interesting function is the 'SecEvalCombined' function which implements the Common Shares and Random Reduction from [2] and [3] respectively.

+### References

 [0] "Provably Secure Higher Order Masking of AES"